yasminsuellen/python-learning-projects/README.md

 - `vowel-count/` : A script to count the number of vowels in a given string.
 - `common-elements/` : A script to find common elements between two lists of integers.
 - `character-count/` : A script to count the frequency of each character in a given string.
+- `list-intersection/` : A script to find the common elements between two lists of integers, without duplicates.

 ## Installation
 To run these scripts on your local machine, you'll need Python installed.
 You can download it from [python.org](https://www.python.org/).